Static Group Move

 Note

 A YDB cluster is fault-tolerant.
 Temporary node shutdown does not lead to cluster unavailability.
-For more details, see YDB cluster topology.
+For more details, see YDB Cluster Topology.

 2. In the configuration file config.yaml, change the node_id value, replacing the identifier of the host being removed with the identifier of the host being added: